sean21johnson/penn-weather-app/README.md

 1. **Clone the repository:**

 - git clone https://github.com/your-username/weather-app.git.
+- cd weather-app

 2. **Install Dependencies:**

-- Run "npm install".
-Ensure you are in the correct directory that you added in step 1.
-Also, "yarn" can be used as a packaged manager instead of npm if you choose.
+- Run "npm install". "yarn" can be used as a packaged manager instead of npm if you choose.

 3. **Create a .env file in the root of the project and add your OpenWeatherMap API key**